Frequently Asked Questions

 There are stainless steel conductive traces running up the face and back down the side of each finger on the Peregrine glove.
-When these traces make contact with the thumb tip or another Activator Pad, the “pod” senses the electrical resistance to determine where exactly you are touching along the wire.
-When you calibrate The Peregrine, you tell it which area on the conductive trace you want to touch (we call these areas Touch Points) and assign a character to that Touch Point.
-When the thumb makes contact with a specific Touch Point, the pod instantly triggers that character, and BOOM: ownage ensues.
+When these traces make contact with the thumb tip or another Contact Point, the “pod” senses the electrical resistance to determine where exactly you are touching along the wire.
+When you calibrate The Peregrine, you tell it which area on the conductive trace you want to touch (we call these areas TouchPoints) and assign a keystroke to that TouchPoint.
+When the thumb makes contact with a specific TouchPoint, the pod senses where you are touching and instantly triggers that character.

 They are visual indicators of suggested Touch Points.
 They do not actually detect touches.